panaC/opds-server-firebase/README.md

 When we deploy the server to firebase, to used it in production, you have to apply to the 'blaze plan'.
 This plan unlock the billing.

-The price to used this server is free for a private or limite used.
+The price to used this server is free for a private or limit used.
 Maybe several hundred of publication hosted in the application with the same number of monthly users.
 In case of high demand the price will stay low.
-You can see the price of each firebase feature. https://firebase.google.com/pricing.
+You can see the price of each firebase features. https://firebase.google.com/pricing.

 ### firebase architecture used